-Video Of Trump Telling Students To Climb Over A Concrete Wall In 2004 Is Too Ironic
+This Video Of Trump Telling The Class Of 2004 To Climb Over A Concrete Wall Is Too Ironic

 President Donald Trump has made it very clear that he believes the only way to truly secure America's southern border is with an enormous physical barrier — which he generally refers to as "the wall" — stretching from one coast to the other.
 But, rather ironically, there's a video of Trump telling students to climb over a concrete wall, as Trevor Noah revealed on The Daily Show on Wednesday night.
 In 2004, when the video was shot, Trump didn't seem to believe that a wall really works for someone determined to get past it.

 The wall has been a central promise of Trump's since he declared his candidacy in 2015, and now it's at the center of the partial government shutdown.
 In a speech Trump gave at Wagner College's commencement ceremony in 2004, though, he painted a very different picture of a wall's effectiveness.

 “I’ll tell you, to me, the second-most important thing after love what you do is never, ever give up,” Trump told the assembled students.
 “Don’t give up.
 Don’t allow it to happen.
 If there’s a concrete wall in front of you, go through it.
 Go over it.
 Go around it.
 But get to the other side of that wall.”

 In introducing the video clip, Noah suggested the immigrants coming to America might have the same attitude that Trump was encouraging the Wagner graduates to adopt.

 “If there’s one thing we know, it’s that nothing will stop immigrants from trying to come to America,” Noah said.
 He continued: